klequis/klequis.io/site/content/blog/installing-visual-studio-code-and-extensions/index.md

 ## Editor: Tab Size = 2

 Tab size is your personal preference if you are working alone or the size dictated by the project you are working on.
-The code samples in this series all uses 2 spaces.
+The code samples in this book all uses 2 spaces.
 Making this the setting in VS Code will save you time reformatting.

 ![tab size set to 2](media/tab-size.png)